thecourseforum/theCourseForum2/db/LousListScript.md

 Run the following commands to generate a table for Lou's List using our database:

-0. Make sure you have your database set up correctly.
-It is likely that you ran `docker-compose down` to start with a clean slate.

-1. Open the psql terminal in the tCF database Docker container with this command*:
+0. Make sure your database is set up and not corrupted.
+If you didn't set up your database, 0 rows will be exported.
+If you changed `Course` or `Subdepartment` instances during local development, you should run `docker-compose down` and set it up again to make sure you don't export/send corrupted data.

+1. Run the following command, which executes the file `app/export_mapping_table.sql` (relative to the DB container root) as the database user `tcf_django`:
     ```
-    docker exec -it tcf_db psql -U tcf_django tcf_db -f app/export_mapping_table.sql
+    docker exec tcf_db psql -U tcf_django tcf_db -f app/export_mapping_table.sql
     ```
     - This will create a CSV file in the Docker container containing the relevant data at `/app/lous.csv`, or in other words, `theCourseForum2/db/lous.csv` in the host machine.

-    *This should work for Unix shells (Linux, MacOS) and both Powershell and CMD on Windows, but has been confirmed to not work on Git Bash for Windows.

 2. Feel free to run `more db/lous.csv` on the host machine to verify that the output is correct.